 An overview of the interventionist’s role in the recovery process:

-- Gather background information from concerned friends and family members in-order-to assess, and recommend an effective treatment plan
+- Gather background information from concerned friends and family members to help assess, and recommend an effective treatment plan

-- Moderate and facilitate meetings to help participants identify enabling behaviors and consequences
+- Moderate and facilitate meetings to help participants identify enabling behaviours and consequences

 - Facilitate candid yet supportive discussions where loved ones share their concerns with the patient

 - Provide emotional support to the patient and accompany them to treatment

 - Collaborate with the treatment centre to ensure the successful execution of the various stages of the treatment

 - Follow-up with all concerned parties throughout the process and beyond

 - Assist the patient in finding sponsorship and support systems that decrease chances of recidivism

 - Initial Consultation: can be by phone, in-person or through email